 Public cloud users might feel a lack of control over their cloud infrastructure without the command of their data protection and the visibility of their resource utilization.
 This sense of control is a critical requirement for big organizations to emphasize their security and data integrity.
 However, this situation can be familiar to private cloud users as well.
 The private cloud can be limiting in trying to adapt to unpredictable demands - forcing its users to either expand their hardware infrastructure or reduce their usage of resources to cope with the organization’s needs.
 Users might feel compelled to switch their respective cloud models based on these challenges.

-Diagram 1: Illustration of the pendulum of choices between public and private cloud models
+Diagram 1: Illustration of the pendulum of choices - Private Cloud vs Public Cloud models

 How to choose between Private Cloud and Public Cloud